-Drinking water in Otay Water District’s service area is fluoridated.
-Otay Water District does not add fluoride to the water supply.
-Rather, the District purchases treated drinking water from area water wholesalers.
-Water wholesalers supplement the existing fluoride in the water supply raising it to approximately 0.8 parts per million (ppm), the level recommended by public health experts for optimal dental health.
+Drinking water in the Otay Water District’s service area is fluoridated.
+The District does not add fluoride to the water supply.
+It purchases treated drinking water from water wholesalers.
+The wholesalers supplement the existing fluoride in the water supply raising it to approximately 0.8 parts per million (ppm), the level recommended by public health experts for optimal dental health.

-We encourage customers taking or who are considering taking fluoride supplements to consult their medical or dental health care professional.
+We encourage customers who are taking or considering taking fluoride supplements to consult their medical or dental health care professionals.

 More information about fluoridation is available by visiting the websites listed below the fluoride table.